 As regards the winter months, yes, there are twice or even three times as fewer travelers in Portugal in January than in August.
 Among the downsides, though, are that the light days are short and there's usually much rainfall, making the winter season distinctly wet and probably also not the best time of year to visit Portugal.

 Overall the Portuguese climate is moderate, warm and temperate.
 But since Portugal stretches along the western shores of Iberia and occupies a number of islands in the Atlantic Ocean, the weather differs not only by month but also depending on the area you’d like to visit.

 If you've cast your eyes on southern Portugal's Algarve region and want to visit places like Albufeira, Vilamoura or Lagos, bathed by the waters of the Atlantic, the best months to come are May, June, September, and October when there aren’t too many vacationers.

-Spring is the time when trees bloom beautifully, and in autumn the water is very warm so it’s great for beach leisure.
+Spring is the time when to visit Portugal to see trees bloom beautifully, and in autumn the water is very warm so it's great for beach leisure.